For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 Double Collar Tie

 The double collar tie, also called the Muay Thai plum, is one of the most commonly used—and the most devastating—techniques in Muay Thai.
-To get into it, you need to choose whether you are going to target the head or the neck, as the type of grip you have to use will vary depending on your target.
+To get into it, you need to choose whether you are going to target the head or the neck, as the type of grip you will use will vary depending on your target.

 To target the neck, wrap your arms over your opponent’s shoulders and behind their neck.
 Make sure to keep your arms inside your opponent’s since this will put you in a dominant position.
 Lock their head and shoulders by using your elbows and forearms to place pressure.
 This position gives you more control.
 Aside from that, you can also hurt your opponent if you do it correctly.

-To defend the double collar tie, you can snake one arm in and force your opponent into a single collar tie.
+To defend against the double collar tie, you can snake one arm in and force your opponent into a single collar tie.

 Single Collar Tie